Unitary equivalences for reductive p-adic groups: Introduction

 For example, if $s_e=1$ and $\CG$ is the quasisplit form of the unitary group $PSU(2n)$ or $PSU(2n+1)$, then $\CG(\tau)$ is the split form of $SO(2n+1)$ or $Sp(2n)$, respectively.
 In particular, we obtain a correspondence between the spherical unitary duals with real infinitesimal character of $\CG$ and $\CG(\tau).$ This identification of spherical unitary duals (but by different methods) is also known to hold for the pairs of classical real groups $(U(n,n), SO(n+1,n))$ and $(U(n+1,n),Sp(2n,\bR))$, see \cite{Ba}.

-If $\CG$ does not split over an unramified extension of $\bF,$ one may apply the same method used in \cite{L8}, section 10.13, of identifying the Iwahori-Hecke algebra $\CH(\CG,\one_\CI)$ and the category $\fk R^\one(\CG)$ with the Iwahori-Hecke algebra $\CH(\CG',\one_{\CI'})$ and the category $\fk R^\one(\CG')$, respectively, for a different group $\CG'$ which splits over an unramified extension of $\bF.$ (See \cite{L8} for the list of pairs $(\CG,\CG')$.)
+If $\CG$ does not split over an unramified extension of $\bF,$ it is likely that one may apply the method used in \cite[section 10.13]{L8}.
+As it is shown there, for every such $\CG$, there exists a different group $\CG'$ which splits over an unramified extension of $\bF$, with the property that the Iwahori-Hecke algebra $\CH(\CG,\one_\CI)$ can be identified with the Iwahori-Hecke algebra $\CH(\CG',\one_{\CI'})$.
+Therefore the categories $\fk R^\one(\CG)$ and $\fk R^\one(\CG')$ are equivalent.
+(See \cite[page 280]{L8} for the list of pairs $(\CG,\CG')$.)

 The second example is when $^0\!\chi$ is a nontrivial character of $^0\!M$.
 We rely on the theory of types results of \cite{Ro} for ramified principal series, so we need to assume that $\CG$ is split, and have certain restrictions on the characteristic of $\bF$.
 In this case too, our methods imply a correspondence of endoscopic type (see section \ref{sec:6.2}).
 To $^0\!\chi$ one attaches a semisimple element $\widehat{^0\!\chi}$ in the Langlands dual $G$.
 Let $C_G(\widehat{^0\!\chi})$ be the centralizer of $\widehat{^0\!\chi}$ in $G.$ This is a possibly disconnected reductive group.
 We define a dual split group $\CG'(^0\!\chi)$, the $\bF$-points of a disconnected reductive group defined over $\bF$ {(section \ref{sec:6.2}).}